arthurbcoelho/arthurbcoelho/README.md

 :brazil:
 - 🔭 I’m currently working as a software tester, my tests are mainly written using cypress.
-- 🌱 I’m currently learning JS, Python, Django, Cypress and PHP.
+- 🌱 I’m currently learning JS, React, Python, Django, Cypress and PHP.
 - 👯 I’m looking to collaborate on any Python project

 I started my studies on 2019, firstly learning C++.
 My focus is Python and my main goal is become a Python developer.